vatpac-technology/sops/docs/enroute/brisbane/TRT.md

     **TRT**: "QFA848, descend via STAR to `F160`, cancel level restriction at KIGOS."
     **QFA848**: "Descend via STAR to `F160`, cancel level restriction at KIGOS, QFA848."

+!!! warning "Important"
+    Before cancelling a STAR level restriction, coordinate with **DN TCU** to ensure no additional conflicts are inadvertently created.

 ## STAR Clearance Expectation
 ### Handoff
 Aircraft being transferred to the following sectors shall be told to Expect STAR Clearance on handoff: